useblocks/sphinx-data-viewer/docs/index.rst

 Works well with...
 ------------------
-Here some ideas and examples, how ``data-viewer`` could be used together with other Sphinx extensions.
+Here are some ideas and examples, how ``data-viewer`` could be used together with other Sphinx extensions.

 Sphinx-Needs
 ~~~~~~~~~~~~